piegope/doc/docs/en/rdm/windows/concepts/index.md

 ---
 eleventyComputed:
   title: Concepts
+  description: This guide organizes the concepts to lead you along your {{ en.RDM }} journey.
   order: 25
 ---
 ![!!Concepts](https://webdevolutions.blob.core.windows.net/docs/en/rdm/windows/RDMWin6188.jpg)

-Mastering the concepts underpinning Remote Desktop Manager saves time for both users and administrators.
+Mastering the concepts underpinning {{ en.RDM }} saves time for both users and administrators.
 Do you need help with what to learn next?
-This guide organizes the concepts to lead you along your RDM journey.
+This guide organizes the concepts to lead you along your {{ en.RDM }} journey.

 * [Basic concepts](/rdm/windows/concepts/basic-concepts/)
 * [Intermediate concepts](/rdm/windows/concepts/intermediate-concepts/)